Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Risk of death

-The risk for these long-term problems is higher if you:2
+The risk for these long-term problems is higher for those who do the following:2

 • Take higher doses of meloxicam9